wso2/puppet-ei/README.md

 Each Puppet module contains the following .pp files.
 * Main
-    * params.pp: Contains all the parameters necessary for the main configuration and template
+    * params.pp: Contains all the parameters necessary for the main configuration and template.
     * init.pp: Contains the main script of the module.
 * Custom
     * custom.pp: Used to add custom configurations to the Puppet module.